 In fact, there are such high-quality resources available on everything from songs to picture books, that if given the choice, I would rather not use an Irish scheme/ book from a publisher.
-Only once have I had a year teaching when I didn’t have to use a particular scheme and text book and I loved the freedom to choose the resources that best suited my class, and that fit in with the themes I was covering in other subjects.
+Only once have I had a year teaching when I didn’t have to use a particular scheme and book and I loved the freedom to choose the resources that best suited my class, and that fit in with the themes I was covering in other subjects.

 - Gaeilge Bheo!
 Costs €12 from the Gael Linn website.
 I have had this since I started teaching and it has been invaluable to me in increasing the amount of Gaeilge neamhfhoirmiúil that I use.
-It basically has a list of all of the phrases that you could need in a school context. which are organised by theme so it is very easy to find what you are looking for.
+It basically has a list of all of the phrases that you could need in a school context.
+They are sorted by theme so it is very easy to find what you are looking for.
 When I stated teaching, I chose a phrase a week that I wanted to get into the habit of using, I wrote it on the board to remind me to use it, and I made an effort to use it as much as possible.
-When it had become a habit, I chose another phrase, and so on, until I was using a LOT of Gaeilge throughout the school day.
+When it had become a habit, I chose another phrase, and so on, until I was using a lot Gaeilge throughout the school day.
 I can’t overstate how much this book helped me with this!

 - D’Aon ghuth 1, 2 & 3: These books are not cheap, but they are worth the investment!
 They have really catchy songs as Gaeilge for a variety of themes.
 They come with a CD and the sheet music.
 Book 1 is for Infants, book 2 for the middle classes, and book 3 is for the senior classes.
-They are available from a number of supplies, including Schott Music, and Eason.
+They are available from a number of supplies, including Schott Music.

 - Siopaleabhar.com – I have to give the website a mention as it is where I buy all of my Irish language big books, picture books and readers for older children.
 I love using picture books in Irish and English for ALL class levels and what is great about this website, is that you can get popular picture books that the children would already be familiar with in English, as Gaeilge!
 This is fantastic as it helps the children in their understanding, and it also promotes the aim of the Primary Language Curriculum whereby skills learned in one language transfer to the other.